Plasma Volume Calculator

 Blood Donation: To donate safely, you generally need enough blood volume to prevent dizziness.
 A plasma volume under 2,500 mL might indicate you are on the lower limit for eligibility, so check specific center guidelines.
 Hydration Status: A result significantly below average often signals dehydration.
 Drinking more water and electrolytes can help restore your volume to a healthy level.

 Surgery Prep: Surgeons use this number to estimate blood loss and ensure they have the right fluids ready for your procedure.
-Knowing this number helps your medical team plan effectively for your safety.
+Knowing this number provides information to helpr medical team plan effectively for your safety.
 Medical Monitoring: Consistently high or low results could point to underlying conditions that require a doctor's review.

 Recalculate every few months to track how weight changes or fitness progress impacts your blood health.